Vilnius Old Town, Lietuva - Things to Do in Vilnius Old Town

 Getting Around

-Vilnius Old Town is best explored on foot, as most attractions are within walking distance and many streets are pedestrian-only cobblestone paths.
-The city operates an efficient public transport system with buses and trolleys (€1 per ride, €3 day pass) connecting the Old Town to other districts, though visitors rarely need public transport within the historic center.
-Taxis and ride-sharing apps like Bolt are readily available and affordable (€3-8 for most trips), while bicycle rentals and e-scooters offer alternative ways to explore the wider city beyond the medieval streets.
+Vilnius Old Town is compact and best explored on foot, with most major attractions within a 15-minute walk of each other along well-maintained cobblestone streets.
+The city offers an efficient public transport system of buses and trolleybuses (€1 per ride, €3 for day pass) that connect Old Town to other districts, though most visitors find walking sufficient.
+Taxis and ride-sharing apps like Bolt are readily available and affordable, while bicycle rentals and e-scooters provide eco-friendly alternatives for longer distances, though cobblestones can make cycling challenging in the historic center.

 Where to Stay